What is Stress Incontinence?

 1. Bladder Control Pads

 Thin, absorbent, and discreet, bladder control pads are perfect for light to moderate leakage.
 They fit inside underwear and can be easily changed throughout the day.
+They are ideal for active individuals who want simple, convenient protection.

 Learn More About Bladder Control Pads